roclancy/isovalent-all/README.md

 Step 3 – Create All
 -------------------
-Run the command below in the directory you clone the repo to:
+Run the command below in the directory you cloned this repo to:

 source create-ALL.sh